SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_sensorhub/readme.md

           ```C
           SL_SH_PS1_STATE=1
-          //Enabling this macro will move the core from PS2 Active state to PS1 state by using the Power_Task
+          //Enabling this macro moves the core from PS2 Active state to PS1 state by using the Power_Task
           ```
 5. **SDC Configurations**:
     - Disable the ADC **SH_ADC_ENABLE** macro if enabled in the preprocessor settings and enable the **SH_SDC_ENABLE** macro for the sdc